What to do if you have an accident in France

 The first thing to question, before you even leave the country is, “Does my insurance cover me to drive in France?”

-The best way of finding this out is to phone your insurance company to check.
-The majority of insurance companies will cover you on a third party basis when driving in France irrespective of whether or not you have fully comprehensive cover in the UK.
+The best way to find out is to phone your insurance company to check.
+Most insurance companies will cover you on a third party basis when driving in France.
+Irrespective of whether or not you have fully comprehensive cover in the UK.
 A quick simple call to your insurance company will confirm the level of cover you have when driving in France.
 If it’s only third party you can pay a fee to extend it to fully comprehensive.

-Some of the older drivers reading this may remember getting a “Green Card” from their insurance company on travelling within Europe in the past.
+Some older drivers reading this may remember getting a “Green Card” from their insurance company on travelling within Europe.
 The Green Card however is not really required as standard anymore.
-If you are travelling through one of the european countries who have signed up to a special agreement such as France you’ll be fine.
+If you are travelling through one of the European countries who have signed up to a special agreement such as France you’ll be fine.
 You must check if any other countries you are driving through have also signed up though.
 Otherwise you will need to order a green card.

 What to take in your vehicle

-There are several things you need to ensure you have when driving in France which will help you in the event of an accident:
+There are several things you need to ensure you have when driving in France which will help if you have an accident: